Get the reportMore

 Clear and rigid data retention policies

 Industry standards for keeping a full history of cloud activity vary from three months to 12 or more.
-It’s important to first define your policies, and then implement.
+It’s important to first define your policies, and then implement them.
 Inconsistencies between policy and procedure can lead to big compliance trouble fast, so data retention is a critical focus area for audit preparation.

 Three Dragons to Slay in Threat Discovery and Investigation for the Cloud